-Six months later, someone in our life told us they couldn’t use Leo’s new pronouns.
+Six months later, someone in our life told us they couldn't use Leo's new pronouns.
 They said it was too hard for them to switch to he/him/his.
 It astounded me.
-I was doing the work so, I didn’t mess up when I spoke to or about Leo.
+I was doing the work, so I didn't mess up when I spoke to or about Leo.
 I spoke slowly and carefully and corrected myself and others when they misspoke.
-And this person was essentially saying they weren’t willing to do that work.
-I wasn’t having it and said as much.
+And this person essentially said they weren't willing to do that work.
+I wasn't having it and said as much.

 In my post Using Proper Gender Pronouns, I write, "When a person chooses to actively ignore a person's request to use their pronouns, they are saying they don't value and respect that person."